Anton R. Valukas: Career

 Valukas became an Assistant United States Attorney in 1970.
 In 1974, he became Chief of the Special Prosecutions Division of the United States Department of Justice.
 Then, in 1975–76, he served as First Assistant United States Attorney.
 In addition to his duties at the Department of Justice, from 1972 to 1976, Valukas was an instructor at the John Marshall Law School.

 A Republican, Valukas left the DOJ in 1976 when Jimmy Carter assumed office as President of the United States.
 Valukas joined Jenner & Block as a partner at this time.
 He also served as an adjunct professor at the Northwestern University School of Law from 1980 to 1982.

 In 1985, President Ronald Reagan appointed Valukas as United States Attorney for the Northern District of Illinois.
 The most notable event of Valukas' four-year term as United States Attorney was Operation Greylord, an investigation into judicial corruption in Cook County, Illinois that ultimately resulted in the indictment of 92 people, including 17 judges.

 At the end of his term as United States Attorney, in 1989, Valukas returned to Jenner & Block.
 There, his practice has focused on white collar criminal defense.
 He also tutored three young men from Chicago's projects, all of whom earned college degrees.

 In 2009, Valukas was appointed bankruptcy examiner in the bankruptcy of Lehman Brothers.
 His Examiner's report was released to the public in March 2010.

-Recently, he enquired into and submitted a report on General Motor Company's safety record.